EVENT

 • My Brazil Adventures and Christ the Redeemer

-• Across 2005 and 2006, I made three unforgettable journeys to Brazil to speak at major open-source conferences, explore the breathtaking sights of Rio de Janeiro, and experience the immense warmth of the Brazilian developer community.
+• Across multiple years, I made several unforgettable journeys to Brazil to speak at major open-source conferences (specifically FISL and YAPC::Brasil), explore the breathtaking sights of Rio de Janeiro, and experience the immense warmth of the Brazilian developer community.
 My close friend Ed Tuthill joined me on several of these Brazil trips, and we both thoroughly enjoyed hanging out and exploring Rio together.

 • The First Journey: FISL 6.0 & Rio (May 2005)